Data Protection and security

 Use of Google Analytics (this text is provided by Google Inc.) and the "adjust.io" analysis tool.

 You can find more information on the subject at tools.google.com/dlpage/gaoptout and at https://support.google.com/analytics/answer/6004245?hl=en (general information about Google Analytics and data protection).
-Please note that this website has been extended with the "gat._anonymizeIp();" code in order to ensure that IP addresses are captured anonymously (known as IP masking).
+Please note that this site has been extended with the "gat._anonymizeIp();" code in order to ensure that IP addresses are captured anonymously (known as IP masking).

 How can I prevent cookies being stored?